 These type of heat pump chillers use a “three pipe system”, with one set of water pipes for the summer condenser water/winter evaporator cooling supply water, on set of water pipes for the summer cooling water and the third set of pipes for the winter heating water.
 With three sets of water pipes there is no need for motorized valves to change over water lines from cooling to heat.

 Water source heat pumps operate the same way as the water to water except that the summer condenser water/winter evaporator water are supplied from pipes in the ground and depending on the temperature of the ground source loop either water or water glycol is circulated and is known as “the source water” while the summer evaporator chilled water and the winter hot water is known as the “load water”

-Two Kinds of Heat Pumps
+Three Kinds of Heat Pumps